martinlofgren/S6B0108emu/README.md

-Emulator for the S6B0108 LCD display.
+#Emulator for the S6B0108 LCD display.

 Implements basic functionality to write commands and data to the screen and to read from it.
-Also implements basic inpus (cursor keys).
+Also implements an ascii-display, basic input (cursor keys) and delay functions.

 Build with make.
 Run under X11, so these are the required libraries.